morenoh149/react-native-contacts/README.md

 #### Permissions
 As of Xcode 8 and React Native 0.33 it is now **necessary to add kit specific "permission" keys** to your Xcode `Info.plist` file, in order to make `requestPermission` work.
 Otherwise your app crashes when requesting the specific permission.
 I discovered this after days of frustration.

 Open Xcode > Info.plist > Add a key (starting with "Privacy - ...") with your kit specific permission.
-The value for the key is optional.
+The value for the key is optional in development.
+If you submit to the App Store the value must explain why you need this permission.

 You have to add the key "Privacy - Contacts Usage Description".